mikePicc/mikePicc/README.md

-- 👋 Hi, I’m @mikePicc
+- 👋 Hi!
+I'm Michael and I'm based out of the California Bay Area!
-- 👀 I’m interested in making cool shit that i like (dumbass games, websites, hip-hop related computer stuff, shit like that) but the nerd in me likes AI/ML and front end dev
+- 👀 I’m interested in the bleeding edge of technology and how that can affect the lives of everyday people for the better.
+Specific areas of technology that I love to learn about it AI/ML.
-- 🌱 I’m currently learning python, imaging technologies, and app dev
+- 🌱 I’m currently studying Software Engineering at San Jose State University with a minor in Mathematics.
-- 💞️ I’m looking to collaborate on ehhh idk
+- 💞️ I’m looking to collaborate on any projects that involve AI/ML or pretty much anything that can be applied to have a better quality of life effect for people!
 - 📫 How to reach me: piccerillomichael@gmail.com